 From this, the most important detail is to remember that privilege exists on a range of spectrums and is different for each person.
-Examining and discovering your own privilege will come for looking at your position within a number of different groups, systems and societal hierarchies.
+Examining and discovering your own privilege will come from looking at your position within a number of different groups, systems and societal hierarchies.
 While you might be in the highest position of power in one, you might be in the lowest in another.
-Understanding your privileges and those areas where you lack privilege might help you navigate when you can use your position to achieve change and might ignite your passion and fight when it comes to deciding on areas of advocacy that are important to you.
+Understanding your privileges and those areas where you lack privilege might help you navigate when you can use your position to achieve change and might ignite your passion and fight when it comes to deciding what areas of advocacy are important to you.

 Part Five: Acknowledging Your Privilege

-Most of us understand and don’t deny that there is systematic inequality throughout the world.
+Most of us understand and don’t deny there is systematic inequality throughout the world.
 Throughout time, different groups have used their influence and power to put themselves at the top and built countries, governments and institutions around ideals meant to keep them there.
 As societies evolve, generations are raised to either ignore or embrace these imposed hierarchies as the “norm.”

 A good way to better understand the concept of privilege is to visualize it.
 Compare it to running a race, where some factors allow us a free step forward while others are held back.
 This video by Buzzfeed shows a great exercise examining privilege in a visual way:

 Did you notice the change in mood from the beginning of this exercise to the end for the participants?
 Truly acknowledging and owning our privileges is not easily done.
 You may have feelings of guilt, anger, and defensiveness rise to the surface as you’re going through this process.

 Let’s look closer at some of the reasons we commonly overlook our privileges: